mark-watson/hy-lisp-python-book/manuscript/hytutorial.md

 The best part of generating inline plots is during interactive repl-based coding sessions:

 ![Inline matplotlib use in a Hy repl on macOS](images/mac-inline-matplotlib2.png)

+You can similarly set up you Linux environment (web search "inline matplotlib on linux in shell") and Windows using the Linux shell (web search "inline matplotlib on windows in shell").